-namak pare recipe with step by step photos – namak para is an easy recipe to make and except the frying in batches everything else does not take time. they are excellent tea time snacks and are also made during festive occasions like karwa chauth or diwali.
+namak pare recipe with step by step photos – namak para is a crispy, tasty and savory fried snack which are quite popular in north india. namak pare are easy to make and except the frying in batches everything else does not take time. they are excellent tea time snacks and are also made during festive occasions like karwa chauth or diwali.

 this namak pare recipe has these crispies made with both whole wheat flour and all purpose flour. you can make them with either or both. personally i prefer to use whole wheat flour wherever possible. i have posted many snacks recipes made with whole wheat flour like: